-Magnetic Resonance Imaging
+Magnetic Resonance Imaging.

 All MRI data were collected at the New York University Center for Brain Imaging using a 3T Siemens Prisma scanner.
 Data were acquired with a 64-channel phased array receive coil.
-High resolution whole-brain anatomical T1-weighted images (1 mm3 isotropic voxels) were acquired from each subject for registration and segmentation using a 3D rapid gradient echo sequence (MPRAGE).
-BOLD fMRI data were collected using a T2-sensitive echo planar imaging pulse sequence (1s TR; 30ms echo time; 75° flip angle; 2.0 × 2.0 × 2.0 mm3 isotropic voxels, multiband acceleration 6).
+High resolution whole-brain anatomical T1-weighted images (1 mm 3 isotropic voxels) were acquired from each subject for registration and segmentation using a 3D rapid gradient echo sequence (MPRAGE).
+BOLD fMRI data were collected using a T2-sensitive echo planar imaging pulse sequence (1s TR; 30ms echo time; 75° flip angle; $2.0 \times 2.0 \times 2.0 \text{ mm}^3$ isotropic voxels, multiband acceleration 6).
 Two additional scans were collected with reversed phase-encoded blips, resulting in spatial distortions in opposite directions.
-These scans were used to estimate and correct for spatial distortions in the EPI runs using a method similar to [Andersson 2003] as implemented in FSL [Smith 2004].
+These scans were used to estimate and correct for spatial distortions in the EPI runs using a method similar to [49] as implemented in FSL [50].

-Anatomical images were processed using the FreeSurfer image analysis suite, which is freely available online (http://surfer.nmr.mgh.harvard.edu/) (Dale et al., 1999; Fischl et al., 1999a; Fischl et al., 1999b; Fischl et al., 2000).
+Anatomical images were processed using the FreeSurfer image analysis suite, which is freely available online (http://surfer.nmr.mgh.harvard.edu/) [33, 34, 51, 52].
 Subject brains were inflated and aligned to FreeSurfer's anatomical fsaverage atlas.

-Stimulus Protocols
+Stimulus Protocols.

-Each subject participated in 12 retinotopic mapping scans using the same stimulus emptied in the Human Connectome Proect (Benson et al., 2018).
+Each subject participated in 12 retinotopic mapping scans using the same stimulus emptied in the Human Connectome Proect [39].
 Briefly, bar apertures on a uniform gray background swept gradually across the visual field at four evenly-spaced orientations while the subject maintained fixation.
 Bar apertures contained a grayscale pink noise background with randomly placed objects, faces, words, and scenes.
 All stimuli were presented within a circular aperture extending to 12.4° of eccentricity.
 The bars were a constant width (1.5°) at all eccentricities.
 Subjects performed a task in which they were required to attend to the fixation dot and indicate when its color changed.